-A voter-approved bond referendum in fall 2012 included funding for renovations of the Pohick Regional Library (Springfield District), the Tysons-Pimmit Regional Library (Dranesville District) and the John Marshall Community Library (Lee District).
-The renovated Pohick Regional Library which opened on January 7, 2017, offers multiple public meeting spaces with expanded capacity, modernized facilities, light-filled spaces and new public-use computers.
+A voter-approved bond referendum in fall 2012 included funding for renovations of the Pohick Regional Library (Springfield District), Tysons-Pimmit Regional Library (Dranesville District) and the John Marshall Community Library (Lee District).
+The renovated Pohick Regional Library which opened on January 7, 2017, offers multiple public spaces with expanded capacity, modernized facilities, lightfilled spaces and new public-use computers.
 The renovated Tysons-Pimmit Regional Library reopened on October 14, 2017.
 John Marshall Library closed for renovation in April 2017, with reopening scheduled for fall 2018.
-In addition, voters also approved bond funding of \$10 million towards a new Reston Regional Library.
-These renovations allow architectural, infrastructure, and technological upgrades to meet the needs of library customers in the 21st century.
+In addition, voters also approved bond funding of \$10 million towards a new to meet the needs of library customers in the 21st century.